just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Parity-Error-Checking-optional.rst

     <h4>Error Correction Codes</h4>
     <p>Is it possible to <i>correct</i> errors as well as detect them?
 The
       answer is 'yes' but it will require more, redundant bits.
 Actually, you saw this with the card trick.
-In that case, each data bit had 2 parity bits, 1 at the end of its row and 1 at the end of its column.
+In that case, each data bit had two <span class="hover vocab yui-wk-div" data-id="parity bit">parity bits</span></span>, one at the end of its row and one at the end of its column.
 That's what enabled us to identify the exact bit that was flipped (in the case of a single bit).
-And the intersection of the row and column that had the wrong parity, is how we identified the bit.
+And the intersection of the row and column that had the wrong <span class="hover vocab yui-wk-div" data-id="parity">parity</span>, is how we identified the bit.
 If you can identify the bit that was flipped, then you can correct it by flipping it back.
       <br/><br/>
       A more general way of correcting errors such as this is known as <i>Hamming Code</i> and